 Our son Stephen has loved books for many years.
 He rarely meets a book that isnt worth picking up and leafing through.
 And books are easy to acquire.
 We live biking distance from a well-stocked used bookstore.
 Stephens room, though, is small.
 Nevertheless, for a while he collected and assembled large piles of books to read next.
 During that time Todd and I would weave our way around stacks of upcoming reads to tuck Stephen into bed.

 Eventually I think Stephen realized the numerous book piles were beginning to oppress him.
 He found himself in a place quite a bit past enough.
 These days Stephen keeps on hand two or three books to read next.
 He also saves certain beloved book series in his room to read again and again.
 And, being a geography guy, Stephen always has a plethora of atlases within reach.
 Its not as if his bedroom is empty, but Stephen has found his enough sweet spot, at least when it comes to books.
 International soccer jerseys are another issue!

 Our daughter, Annie, is a very social human.
 I know humans are by definition social beings, but this does not accurately describe Annie.
 If she had to choose between a new toy and a play date, the play date would win 95% of the time.
 Her capacity for social contact is simply greater than most.
 Extreme extraversion.
 Many personality theories posit, by the way, that over time we all tend to move toward the opposite side of our personality extremes.
 This suggests Annie will meet her inner introvert for the first time around college.

-The book Your Money of Your Life introduces the concept of enough from a variety of perspectives.
+The book introduces the concept of enough from a variety of perspectives.
 In one section the authors discuss the Fulfillment Curve which graphs the relationship between the amount of money we spend and our experience of fulfillment.Stephen’s drawing of the Fulfillment Curve

 Authors Joe Dominguez and Vicki Robin summarize: